Higher-order Linear Attention: Abstract

 \section{Abstract}

 The quadratic cost of scaled dot-product attention is a central obstacle to scaling autoregressive language models to long contexts.
 Linear-time attention and State Space Models (SSMs) provide scalable alternatives but are typically restricted to first-order or kernel-based approximations, which can limit expressivity.
 We introduce \textbf{Higher-order Linear Attention} (\textbf{HLA}), a causal, streaming mechanism that realizes higher interactions via compact prefix sufficient statistics.
 In the second-order case, HLA maintains a constant-size state and computes per-token outputs in linear time without materializing any $n{\times}n$ matrices.
 We give closed-form streaming identities, a strictly causal masked variant using two additional summaries, and a chunk-parallel training scheme based on associative scans that reproduces the activations of a serial recurrence exactly.
-We further outline extensions to third and higher orders.
+We also give the masked third-order streaming kernel and its exact chunk-parallel scan, which uses additional segment maps to compose third-order corrected states.
 Collectively, these results position HLA as a principled, scalable building block that combines attention-like, data-dependent mixing with the efficiency of modern recurrent architectures.

 \projectpage{https://github.com/yifanzhang-pro/HLA}